San Joaquin Valley: European groups

 The San Joaquin Valley has—by California standards—an unusually large number of European, Middle Eastern, and Asian ethnicities in the heritage of its citizens.
-These communities are often quite large and, relative to Americans immigration patterns, quite eclectic: for example, there are more Azorean Portuguese in the San Joaquin Valley than in the Azores.
+These communities are often quite large and, relative to Americans immigration patterns, quite eclectic: for example, there are more Azorean Portuguese in the San Joaquin Valley than in the Azores (see Portuguese in California).
 Many groups are found in majorities in specific cities, and hardly anywhere else in the region.
 For example, Assyrians are concentrated in Turlock, Dutch in Ripon, and Croats in Delano.
 Kingsburg is famous for its distinctly Swedish air, having been founded by immigrants from that country.
 Ethnic groups found in a broader area are Portuguese, Germans, Armenians, Basques, and the "Okies" of primarily English and Scots-Irish descent who migrated to California from the Midwest and South.
+Molokan Russians settled in Fresno, Kerman, and Madera as well as other Russian settled in Fresno.
 Mennonite groups descended from Russian Germans settled in the areas of Reedley and Dinuba, as well as Lutheran and Catholic Volga Germans who settled in the broader Fresno area.